DataCanvasIO/HyperGBM/docs/en_US/source/programing_guide.md

 ```

 **Required Parameters**
-- space_fn: callable, A search space function which when called returns a `HyperSpace` instance.
+- *space_fn*: callable, A search space function which when called returns a `HyperSpace` instance.

 **Optinal Parameters**
 - policy: hypernets.searchers.mcts_core.BasePolicy, (default=None), The policy for *Selection* and *Backpropagation* phases, `UCT` by default.